 Local News Fellowship Program

-New in 2022 is an 8-week summer internship program to give undergraduates on-the-job experience as a journalist, as well.
-Interns will be expected to work 20-25 hours per week for 8 weeks.
-Each host newsroom will be provided funds to employ the intern, including a stipend for the bootcamp orientation week.
+The program includes a summer internship program to give undergraduates on-the-job experience as a journalist, as well.
+Interns are expected to work 20-25 hours per week for 8 weeks.
+Each host newsroom is provided funds to employ the intern, including a stipend for the bootcamp orientation week.

 Both newsrooms and prospective journalists must apply to participate in the fellowship or internship programs.